Employees helping communities

 The PULSE Volunteer Partnership is a skills-based volunteering initiative.
 Through PULSE, eligible employees are matched to a non-profit organisation for three or six months full-time, contributing their skills to solve healthcare challenges at home and abroad.

 Through PULSE, volunteers work with our not-for-profit partners to address challenges relating to healthcare access and issues affecting communities.
 The program enables our employees to work full-time with partner organisations, leveraging their professional expertise and knowledge for the good of the organisation and society.
-Since its launch in 2009, PULSE has sent over 550 employees globally to support more than 100 non-governmental organisations (NGOs) across the world.
-India has sent the highest number of PULSE volunteers with 11 of our colleagues volunteering in 2015.
+Since its launch in 2009, PULSE has sent over 705 employees globally to support more than 120 non-governmental organisations (NGOs) across the world.
+India has sent over 50 colleagues for PULSE both within and outside India.

 To hear the experiences of our employees who have participated in PULSE, watch this video: